sand-ia/measurement-variable-reporter/README.md

 Copyright Bestables, 2022.

-Distributed under the terms of the [MIT License](LICENSE), Fantastic Broccoli is free and open source software.
+Distributed under the terms of the [MIT License](LICENSE), Shiny Palm Tree is free and open source software.